A structural model for failure in modern GTM systems.

 These effects do not appear as discrete incidents.
 They manifest as structural economic leakage.

+The Collapse Engine is not an abstract risk.
 It is a material threat to revenue efficiency, predictability, and defensibility.

 The Collapse Engine cannot be resolved through policy updates, improved attribution models, or additional tooling layered on unobserved execution.